hongminhcbg/gcp-ace/examptopics.md

     You are developing an application that will allow users to read and post comments on news articles.
 You want to configure your application to store and display user-submitted comments using Firestore.
 How should you design the schema to support an unknown number of comments and articles?
     ---
     Store each comment in a subcollection of the article.

+# 109

+# 110

+# 111

+    You manage an application that runs in a Compute Engine instance.
+You also have multiple backend services executing in stand-alone Docker containers running in Compute Engine instances.
+The Compute Engine instances supporting the backend services are scaled by managed instance groups in multiple regions.
+You want your calling application to be loosely coupled.
+You need to be able to invoke distinct service implementations that are chosen based on the value of an HTTP header found in the request.
+Which Google Cloud feature should you use to invoke the backend services?
+    ---
+    Internal HTTP(S) Load Balancing

+# 112

+    Your team is developing an ecommerce platform for your company.
+Users will log in to the website and add items to their shopping cart.
+Users will be automatically logged out after 30 minutes of inactivity.
+When users log back in, their shopping cart should be saved.
+How should you store users' session and shopping cart information while following Google-recommended best practices?

+# 113

+# 114

+    You are developing a new application that has the following design requirements:
+    Creation and changes to the application infrastructure are versioned and auditable.
+    The application and deployment infrastructure uses Google-managed services as much as possible.
+    The application runs on a serverless compute platform.
+    How should you design the application's architecture?
+    ---
+    Store the application and infrastructure source code in a Git repository.
+2. Use Cloud Build to deploy the application infrastructure with Terraform.
+3. Deploy the application to a Cloud Function as a pipeline step.

+# 115

+    You are creating and running containers across different projects in Google Cloud.
+The application you are developing needs to access Google Cloud services from within Google Kubernetes Engine (GKE).
+What should you do?
+    ---
+    Use a Google service account to run the Pod with Workload Identity.

+# 116

+    You have containerized a legacy application that stores its configuration on an NFS share.
+You need to deploy this application to Google Kubernetes Engine
+    (GKE) and do not want the application serving traffic until after the configuration has been retrieved.
+What should you do?
+    ---
+    Create a PersistentVolumeClaim on the GKE cluster.
+Access the configuration files from the volume, and start the service using an ENTRYPOINT script.

+# 117

+    Your team is developing a new application using a PostgreSQL database and Cloud Run.
+You are responsible for ensuring that all traffic is kept private on Google
+    Cloud.
+You want to use managed services and follow Google-recommended best practices.
+What should you do?